 8. Invest in technology to seize the market.

 Impressing agents with your brokerage requires an ongoing investment in relevant technology.
-The different systems needed to remain competitive and productive in today’s real estate industry are always changing, so keeping up with the latest technology should remain a priority for your brokerage.
+The different systems needed to remain competitive and productive in today’s real estate industry are constantly changing, so keeping up with the latest technology should remain a priority for your brokerage.
 Evaluating a new tool should always focus on its potential for increasing a brokerage’s automation and results in terms of production.

 Both current employees and prospects will appreciate a brokerage’s investment in technology that supports home sales.
-They’ll feel empowered by solutions specifically designed to make their lives easier by allowing them to work more efficiently.
-Technology is particularly attractive to young agents who have grown up surrounded by computer technology.
+They’ll feel empowered by solutions designed to make their lives easier by allowing them to work more efficiently.
+Technology is beautiful to young agents who have grown up surrounded by computer technology.
 Specific solutions of particular benefit to real estate agencies include accounting, customer relationship management (CRM), and document management software.

 Brokerages in the US often deal with annual sales worth hundreds of millions of dollars, requiring sophisticated tools to protect them from human error.
 Accounting software helps brokerages streamline their bookkeeping process while ensuring it remains accurate and consistent.
 According to top broker Christine Smith, Scalability and automation are important capabilities of accounting software, especially for rapidly growing brokerages.